djeang/parent-chaining/readme.md

 ## Example

 For developers, the most familiar tree structure is probably HTML DOM.
-So let's see how to create a HTML DOM instance with an API based on *Parent-Chaining* pattern.
+So let's see how to create an HTML DOM instance with an API based on *Parent-Chaining* pattern.

 ```
 Html html = new Html()